ravinpoudel/writingpythonpackage_withGuideMaker/README.md

 ```

-Following is the folder tree for `mypackage`
+Following is the folder tree for `GuideMaker` where the name of my python package is `guidemaker`.

 ```
 (myenv) 🙏 tree -a